amseps/amseps-imageboard/README.md

       ↑ catch when file isn't an image ?

     Instantly after MVP:
+      ↑ Tickable slow refresh
+      ↑ Count new items in tab
       ↑ Mini-votes:
         gold -> gold/brown, sparkle -> white/purple, clover -> green/black, fire -> red/orange, melon ->pink/green
           Threads and replies are able to be voted on.